nionio6915/Euclid_Probe/README.md

 The probe can be configured to be used as Z-endstop, be manually or automatically deployed via gcode macros, and can take advantage of the firmware's probe pickup detection scheme to ensure pickup/release.
 It uses screw attached magnets for both mechanical coupling and for electrical contact.
 The Z-Probe circuit is completed when the probe is attached.

 The unique dock design securely captures the probe, providing secure and reliable docking and undocking.
 As of 8/1/2021, in the process of switch proving, the test printer has sucessivly made over 100,000 deploy and retracts without a docking failure.

 October 1, 2021: Test printer is now over 250,000 deploy and retracts without a docking failure.
+Switch testing is suspended until the test printer undergoes maintenance.

+December 10, 2012: Files are in the process of being cleaned up, condensed and consolidated.
+We are attempting to order things by catagory/printer by CAD, stl's and my firmware.
+If you have trouble locating something please email support@euclidprobe.com and we will try to expidite a response.

 Discussion and support is available as a subgroup to the CroXY Discord- https://discord.gg/jfnVrUx2uK